Apply to Our Program

 Step 2

-Idaho, Montana, Utah, and WICHE state applicants must complete residency certification to be given priority consideration as a resident of their state.
+Idaho, Montana, and WICHE state applicants must complete residency certification to be given priority consideration as a resident of their state.
 Applicants who do not certify will be reviewed as nonresidents.

 • Washington applicants must be Washington state residents at the time of application.
 Visit WSU Residency for more information.